sandstorm-io/sandstorm/docs/install.md

 # Installation and removal

 There are many options for installing Sandstorm with various trade-offs.
 Choose the one that is most comfortable for you.
 This document also covers [uninstallation](#uninstall).
+If you want to perform unattended installation of Sandstorm, or learn how the install script works, read the [reference documentation on the Sandstorm install script.](administering/install-script.md)

 Sandstorm requires Linux x86_64, with kernel version 3.13 or later.